tcm5343/circular-dependency-detector/README.md

 * Allow the input file to define nodes as strings instead of just integers (use a set and map)
 * Input the NetworkX adjacency list format
 * Write unit tests
+* Exit early if cycles are identified
+* Error handling

 ## Musical Acknowledgements
 Bob Dylan - Early Mornin' Rain